aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/labelpositiontype/_index.md

 ```

-User moved the data labels, Only for reading chart from template file.
+User moved the data labels only for reading the chart from the template file.

 ### OUTSIDE_END {#OUTSIDE-END}
 ```